ytakefuji/patient/README.md

 Columns 6 (y1) and 7 (y2) set the range of vertical axis for the first and second biomarkers, respectively.
 The range of y1 is from 5 to 9 and that of y2 is from 0 to 450.

-Based on data.csv with state-of-the-art technology using linear polynomial regressions, phope or phope.py can calculate and predict values of biomarkers for the next visit.
+Based on data.csv with state-of-the-art technology using linear polynomial regressions, phope or phope.py can calculate and predict values of biomarkers for the next hospital visit.

 R2-squared value can identify the best polynomial model.
 The higher the R2-squared, the better the prediction accuracy.